unconferenceCanberra/unconfcbr-website/index.md

 layout: home
 ---

+Formely `BarCampCanberra`, 2016 sees the return of a BarCamp-web-themed, participatory (un)conference.

+## 411

 Welcome to the *un:Conference Canberra*, brought to you by some of the previous BarCampCanberra unorganisers, as well as fresh blood entirely.
-Woo!

-## It's all in a name

-The unorganisers met early this year and after some initial chats, it was decided to mix things up for 2016: we're dropping the 'BarCamp' name.
+As the unorganisers met early this year and after some initial chats, it was decided to mix things up for 2016: we're dropping the 'BarCamp' name.

-What?
-Why?
-And what is a 'BarCamp' anyway?
-From [Wikipedia](https://en.wikipedia.org/wiki/BarCamp):

-> BarCamp is an international network of user-generated conferences primarily focused around technology and the web.
-They are open, participatory workshop-events, the content of which is provided by participants.
-The first BarCamps focused on early-stage web applications, and were related to open source technologies, social software, and open data formats.

-But why *BarCamp*?
-In short, a few years ago now a well-known web industry publishing company started hosting an invitation-only web conference titled 'Foo Camp', which, with some playful allusion to the programmer slang term [foobar](https://en.wikipedia.org/wiki/Foobar), spawned the all-public *Bar*Camp.

-People worldwide were free to copy the name and conference model, giving rise to a range of odd, but entirely fair questions, including:

-- **What?!** -- you want to hold a *booze conference* at a public library!?
-- Will people be sleeping over...?
-- So you can assure us there won't be a piss-up on premises, right?

-## So what is the diff?

 Given the name change is primarily concerned with avoiding confusion, thematically not much has changed: the 'unconference' origins of the con aren't going anywhere --- in fact we renamed the conference to emphasise the participatory style BarCamp is so well known for.

-<acronym title="Call for Papers">CFP</acronym>?
-As ‘unorganisers’ we provide a venue and a few other logistical necessities, but the *content* of the con is entirely organised on the day, and conducted by you --- the participants.

-**Topics?** Besides wanting to pay homage to our roots (an open, accessible Internet, by and for its users and creators), we encourage you to present what you're passionate about.
+For more info see [**What to expect?**](/expectations)

 ## Event details